H.A.T.E. (professional wrestling): Championship reigns and pursuits (2024–present)

 at Stardom Sapporo World Rendezvous, Natsuko Tora gave up her spot in the Stardom 5 Star Grand Prix 2024 and granted it to Ruaka.
 The stable was also represented by Konami, Momo Watanabe, Saya Kamitani and Thekla in the competition.
 Kamitani made it to the finals, but was defeated by Maika.
 Tora also lost the World of Stardom Championship to Tam Nakano the same night, ending her reign at 34 days.
-Konami and Watanabe along with Medusa Complex (Charli Evans and Millie McKenzie) defeated Alex Windsor, Kanji, Emersyn Jayne and Skye Smitson at EVE 128: Halloween Forever on November 1, 2024.
 Devil Princess (Rina and Azusa Inaba) lost the New Blood Tag Team Championship, which they won as part of Oedo Tai on July 23, 2024, to Empress Nexus Venus (Waka Tsukiyama and Rian) on December 26 at New Blood 17.
 H.A.T.E Supreme (Watanabe and Thekla) lost the Goddesses of Stardom Championship to wing★gori (Hanan and Saya Iida) at Dream Queendom on December 29.
 However, the faction later regained the World of Stardom Championship at the same event, when Saya Kamitani defeated Nakano.